Overview

 Research and Analysis

-I started with a heuristic review of the current site, looking at navigation, content hierarchy, readability, accessibility, and overall visual clarity.
-The audit showed that the value proposition was unclear, calls to action were hidden or vague, and the homepage failed to guide users above the fold.
-Typography and color contrast were weak, making the site difficult to read, and the catalogue was cluttered and difficult to filter.
+I began with a heuristic review of the existing site, evaluating navigation, content hierarchy, readability, accessibility, and overall visual clarity.
+The audit revealed a weak value proposition, hidden or vague calls to action, and a homepage that failed to guide users above the fold.
+Typography and color contrast were poor, which made the content hard to read, and the catalogue was cluttered with filters that were difficult to use.

-To frame potential users, I created proto personas.
-Mary, a sixty two year old patient, needs a booking process that is simple, reassuring, and easy to understand.
-Dr. Lee, a forty five year old provider, needs a clear catalogue with fast ordering and access to compliance documents.
-Alex, a thirty five year old caregiver, values plain language, easy education, and visible trust signals.
-I also looked at competitor sites such as BetterNight and VitalAire to benchmark best practices.
+To bring focus to the redesign, I created proto-personas to represent the main audiences.
+Mary, a sixty-two-year-old patient, needs a booking process that is simple, reassuring, and easy to understand.
+Dr. Lee, a forty-five-year-old provider, requires a catalogue that allows fast ordering and immediate access to compliance documents.
+Alex, a thirty-five-year-old caregiver, values plain language, clear education, and visible trust signals.
+Competitor sites such as BetterNight and VitalAire were also studied to benchmark best practices and set design standards

 The original Arrow Respiratory website lacked clear calls to action, had small text and low contrast, and did not guide users toward booking or ordering equipment.